JeffDarchuk/SitecoreSidekick/README.md

 You can choose to use SQL instead by following this:

-1. Create a new database on your SQL server using the provided `ScsAuditLog.dacpac`
+1. Create a new database on your SQL server using the provided [Sidekick.AuditLog.dacpac](ScsAuditLog/Sidekick.AuditLog.dacpac)
 2. Add a new connection string called `sidekick.auditlog` to your `App_Config/ConnectionStrings.config`_
 3. In the `Sidekick.AuditLog.config` change the `type` parameter from `LUCENE` to `SQL`